SC-21 (United States): DD-21

 In 1997, plans for the Littoral Combatant (3B1) were revived under the SC-21 banner.
 It was initially renamed the Power Projection Ship, and then DD-21, Destroyer for the 21st century.
 Influenced by the Arsenal Ship, it would have a stealthy hull with a significant land attack capability.
 At first the plan was to install a twin-barreled Vertical Gun for Advanced Ships (VGAS), developed from experiments on advanced projectiles for the Iowa-class battleships, but this was dropped in favour of a conventional 5" gun and two 64-cell VLS.
 It would also feature a revolutionary cross-layer active sonar.
 An Operational Requirements Document was signed in November 1997, and an Advanced Development Memorandum on 11 December.
 A Program Executive Office was established on 25 February 1998.
 As with the Arleigh Burke-class, the construction of the DD-21 ships would be split between Bath Iron Works and Ingalls Shipbuilding to preserve the industrial base.
 However, there would be a competition between the two yards to design DD-21 and to be the full-service contractor for the class, which would mean the winning team receiving 85% of the total program costs of around $70 billion.
-BIW partnered with Lockheed Martin as the combat system designer and integrator, forming the "Blue" team; Ingalls partnered Raytheon in the "Gold" team.
+BIW partnered with Lockheed Martin as the combat system designer and integrator, forming the "Blue" team; Ingalls partnered with Raytheon in the "Gold" team.